tydo83/copy-calico/README.md

 ### Stretch Goal

-If you finished copying that ONE ONLY website, challenge yourself and choose to copy another one.
-Have fun!
+If you finished copying that website, challenge yourself and copy another one.
+It will supply you with a whole other set of challenges!

 ![Replicate](https://proxy.duckduckgo.com/iu/?u=https%3A%2F%2Fi.imgflip.com%2F1dj52z.jpg&f=1)